vimaier/hpc-knapsack/README.md

 5;0.2772
 ~~~

-As one can see, the algorithm delivered the solution in suitable 0.2821 seconds, but this is only because there were only 2^20 combinations to try.
-For a more complex problem, for example fourthFileExample.txt, there would be 2^56 combinations to try, which corresponds to ~69 billion times 2^20.
+As one can see, the algorithm delivered the solution in suitable 0.2821 seconds.
+This is simply because there were only 2^20 combinations to try.
+A more complex problem, for example fourthFileExample.txt [input files table](#input_files_table)), would require 2^56 combinations to be tried, which corresponds to ~69 billion times 2^20 combinations.
 Accordingly it would take 69 billion times 0.2821 seconds or 614 years to solve the problem.
 This shows how unsuitable this algorithm becomes when solving complex problems.
 Even parallelization would not make it more suitable.
 Assuming we could fully parallelize the algorithm, so we would gain a factor of n where n is the number of available cores.
-In this case we would still need 614\*356\*24\*3600 cores to solve the previous problem within one second.
-Because of this insight, we concentrated on implementing more promising algorithms rather than wasting time on parallelizing this algorithm.
+In this case we would still need 614\*356\*24\*3600 cores to be able to solve the previous problem within one second.
+Because of this insight, we concentrated on implementing more promising algorithms rather than wasting time on parallelizing this one.

 ## Algorithm of Nemhauser and Ullmann
 The idea of this algorithm is based on the plot worth vs. weight [[1]](#references).
 Every possible combination represents a point in the plot.
 For example a point could be consist of item1, item2 and item3.
 The point would be located at